sombandy/udacity-sdc/carnd-projects/CarND-Behavioral-Cloning/writeup.md

 Compare this with the histogram of the steering angle for the Udacity dataset.
 In this dataset, almost 50% of the data points have close to -1.0 or 1.0 steering angles.

 #### Train Validation Split
 Through out this project will use 90% - 10% split of the dataset and use the 90% split to train the model and 10% as the validation set.
+We only keep the center images in the validation set even when we augment the left and right images in the training set.
 The validation set will be used to detect overfitting and tune parameters like the number of Epochs for training etc.

-The real testing is done on the actual simulator based on whether or not the car is able to drive around in the given track.
+The final testing is done on the actual simulator based on whether or not the car is able to drive around in a given track.

 ###  Architecture and Training Documentation
 #### 1. Solution Design Approach